-- poster board or a coated piece of cardboard to use as a work surface, like the board that comes in a man's shirt when you buy it
+- Poster board or a coated piece of cardboard to use as a work surface, such as the board that comes in a man's shirt when you buy it

-- a pointy tool, like a wooden skewer or knitting needle (the clay shouldn't damage your needle if you clean it after using it)
+- Pointy tool, such as a wooden skewer or knitting needle (the clay shouldn't damage your needle if you clean it after using it)

-- a thick dowel to use as a rolling pin
+- Thick dowel to use as a rolling pin

 The first step is to choose your colors.
 I used plum, purple, a little bit of blue, and translucent clay.
-Using your knife, cut off a thin slice of clay off the long edge of your block. (if you are using the translucent, cut a thicker piece of this color.
-It tends to disappear if used in thin amounts).
+Using your knife, cut a thin slice of clay off the long edge of your block.
+(If you are using the translucent, cut a thicker piece of this color.
+It tends to disappear if used in thin amounts.)
 Sandwich your colors together in the order you want them to appear.

 Cut your sandwich in half the short way and put your two pieces together in a thicker sandwich.
 I placed mine together so that the plum was on the outside edge on both sides of my sandwich (see middle photo above).
 Squeeze your sandwich together with your fingers around the outside edges, blending together the colors around the edge.

 Then cut your resulting roll in half, like you were slicing bread.
-Try any cut it in equal pieces, but it doesn't have to be very neat or clean.
+Try to cut it into equal pieces, but it doesn't have to be very neat or clean.
 Put your two open halves together in a mirror image, like a butterfly.
 Squeeze the two pieces together so they stick in the middle.

 Now use your roller (dowel) to smooth out the surface of your clay pancake.
 Roll it until your clay is uniformly about 1/4 inch thick.
-Use your fingers to shape the outside edge roughly into whatever shape you want your finally pin to be (round, oval, square, etc).
+Use your fingers to shape the outside edge roughly into whatever shape you want your final pin to be (round, oval, square, etc.).

 Now, to mix up the colors more on the surface of your pin (this is optional), cut your pancake into vertical strips.

 Roll over your clay to make a smooth surface and form the final shape of your pin.
 Make sure the lines of your pieces disappear—you may need to blend them some with your fingers.
-You should make sure your clay piece is at least 3 inches in each direction for your finished pin.
+You should make sure your clay piece is at least three inches in each direction for your finished pin.
 Your clay should be no thicker than 1/4 inch.
 To stretch your clay, roll from the center out to the edges in all directions, like you were rolling a pie crust.

 Then use a smaller object to trace and make a hole in the center of your pin.
-Keep the center piece that you have cut out, you will use this for your stick.
-When cutting out the center, make sure your hole is at least 2 inches in one direction, and the walls of your "donut" are about 1/2 inch wide.
+Keep the center piece that you have cut out—you will use this for your stick.
+When cutting out the center, make sure your hole is at least two inches in one direction and the walls of your "donut" are about 1/2 inch wide.
 If the walls/edge of your pin are too narrow, it may crack.